 Augsburg Education offers a variety of programs to help future teachers make a difference in the lives and learning of P-12 students.
-Programs are also accredited by the State of Minnesota, Board of Teaching and are offered in a day, weekend or evening formats.
+Programs are approved by the Professional Educator Licensing and Standards Board (PELSB) and are offered in a day, weekend or evening formats.
 These accredited programs include licensure offered in a choice of formats.

 - Elementary (grades K-6)